top of page

 • Rainier Valley Historical Society | Rainier Valley History

+Historical society in Seattle, Washington.
+Our mission is to collect, preserve, exhibit, and interpret the history and heritage of the Rainier Valley.
 WELCOME TO RAINIER VALLEY HISTORICAL SOCIETY Learn More Our Mission To collect, preserve, exhibit, and interpret the history and heritage of Rainier Valley and its community and to educate and promote public involvement in, and appreciation of, its history and culture.
-Featured Articles See more articles Our Archives Learn more about our archives Articles & Publications Photographs Newsletters Oral Histories Become a Member Help us preserve and celebrate the history of the Rainier Valley.
-Be a part of our advocacy for local preservation. support
+Upcoming Events See all events Seward Park Walking Tour Sat, Apr 05 Seward Park Audubon Center Buy Tickets History Happy Hour: Bootleggers of South Seattle Wed, Apr 16 Seattle RSVP Stomp and Shout: The Untold Story of Northwest Rock & Roll Sat, May 31 Black & Tan Hall RSVP Featured Articles See more articles Our Archives Learn more about our archives Articles & Publications Photographs Newsletters Oral Histories Become a Member Help us preserve and celebrate the history of the Rainier Valley.
+Be a part of our advocacy for local preservation.
+Support RVHS

 • Become a Member | RVHS